 I haven’t had any professional support to help me come to terms with my illness or with the chance I might not have children, so speaking to other sufferers online has helped with the loneliness that comes with this disease.

-Do you have any advice for women who have (or think they have) endometriosis?
+Women often ask: "How common is endometriosis or do I have endometriosis?"
 What do you wish you had known at the start of your journey?

-My advice for other women is to listen to your body.
+My advice for other women who think they have endometriosis is to listen to your body.
 If you think something is wrong, keep going to the doctors and make them listen.
 Don’t give up.

 If you don’t feel you are being listened to, do your own research and push to see someone who will listen.
-My experience with doctors hasn't been good but I am so glad I did my own research because the specialist I am under now has been amazing.
+My experience with doctors hasn't been good.
+But I am so glad I did my own research because the endometriosis specialist I am under now has been amazing.

 Don’t be afraid or embarrassed to talk about it because the more we speak up the more we are heard.